ttofighi/CatBot/README.md

 # CatBot
-A discord bot that sends the user cat pictures, breed information, and facts on request.
-Currently, the bot won't send cat facts because the JSON data won't load properly at this time.
+A discord bot that sends the user cat pictures, breed information, and facts on request
 # Motivation